pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 | SourceTypeId | Yes		|
 | TargetTypeId | Yes		|
 | Properties   | Yes, with limitations* |
-**\* Notes on Properties field:**: SdsStreamViewProperty objects are not searchable.
+**\*Notes on Properties field:** SdsStreamViewProperty objects are not searchable.
 Only the SdsStreamViewProperty's SdsStreamView is searchable by its Id, SourceTypeId, and TargetTypeId, which are used to return the top level SdsStreamView object when searching.
 This includes nested SdsStreamViewProperties.

 #### Request
 Search for stream views using the REST API and specifying the optional `query` parameter: